Immunic Announces Positive Outcome Of Interim Analysis Of Phase 3 ENSURE Program Of Vidofludimus Calcium In Relapsing Multiple Sclerosis

 Webcast Information

-An archived replay of the webcast will be available approximately one hour after completion on Immunic's website at: .
+An archived replay of the webcast will be available approximately one hour after completion on Immunic's website at: href="" rel="nofollow" imux/events-and-presentation .

 About Vidofludimus Calcium (IMU-838)